A multiplicative version of the tom Dieck splitting: Tools for geometric fixed points of free -algebras

 We note that by the hypothesis that $\NO$ is $N_{\infty}$, the action of $\Sigma_{m}$ on the base space is free.

-Theorem~\cycref{thm:bundlegeofix} in \cite{BM-cycl23} is the basic result to calculate the point-set geometric fixed point functor $\Phi^{G}$ in this setting.
+Theorem~V.2.4 in \cite{BM-cycl23} is the basic result to calculate the point-set geometric fixed point functor $\Phi^{G}$ in this setting.
 In the special case we are considering, the statement becomes the following.

 \begin{prop} For $\NO$, $V$, and $X$ as above,

 where the wedge is indexed over the set of continuous homomorphisms $G\to \Sigma_{m}$ and the superscripts $G_{\sigma}$ denote fixed points for the corresponding graph subgroup.
 In forming the quotient in the formula, $\Sigma_{m}$ acts on the smash powers, cartesian powers, and $\NO(m)$ in the usual way and acts on the set of homomorphisms by conjugation. \end{prop}